-Sex addiction and concurrent substance abuse disorders can interact in a number of different ways including the following:
+Sex addiction and concurrent substance use disorders can interact in a number of different ways including the following:

 - “Alternating” is when a person shows a pattern of moving back and forth between two addictions.

-- “Disinhibiting” is when one addiction lowers a person’s inhibitions so that the problematic behaviors associated with the other addiction can occur.
+- “Disinhibiting” is when one addiction lowers a person’s inhibitions so that the problematic behaviors associated with another addiction can occur.
 For example, when consuming alcohol lowers a person’s inhibitions enough that they will have unprotected sex.

 - “Intensifying” is when two addictions are indulged at the same time to create an even more intense experience.
 For example, when a person uses methamphetamine to intensify the experience of having sex with strangers.

 - “Masking” is when one addiction is used to hide or deny the existence of another.
-For example, when a person denies sex addiction by stating that he or she only engages in problematic sexual behaviors when he or she is intoxicated.
+For example, when a person denies sex addiction by stating that they only engage in problematic sexual behaviors when they are intoxicated.

 - “Numbing” is when one addiction is used to numb the feelings of shame that result from another addiction.
 For example, when a person uses benzodiazepines to numb the shame they feel due to their sex addiction.

-At EHN Canada, we believe that it’s essential to understand how each patient’s sex addiction interacts with any substance abuse disorders that he or she may have.
-We address these interactions in the customized treatment programs that we design for each patient.
-This is another important element that enables us to create the most effective treatment program for each patient.
+At EHN Canada, we believe that it’s essential to understand how each patient’s sex addiction interacts with any substance use disorders that they may have.
+We address these interactions in the individualized treatment programs that we design for each patient.
+This approach allows us to create the most effective treatment programs according to each patient’s unique needs.